 Avocados have exploded onto the food scene in recent years, with cool pop up stalls catering to the ever-growing vegan movement.
 Whether this is your jam or not, nothing is stopping you from enjoying the world’s trendiest fruit – especially when it comes in shake form!

 Sold in both Vietnam, Indonesia and even in Brazil (okay, not technically Asia but interesting all the same), these shakes all use avocado, crushed ice, milk and condensed milk as a base.
-In Indonesia, they sometimes add chocolate syrup or coffee.
+This popular Indonesian drink sometimes includes chocolate syrup or coffee.
 Grab one and get ready for a long afternoon lazing on the beach!

 Is it even possible to have a night on the Baijiu and not end up in KTV singing Careless Whisper at 4 am?!
 Asking for a friend…

 Baijiu is the world’s most consumed spirit and although you may not have heard of it, this is sure to change over the coming years as the drink is getting more popular and going global.

 China’s white liquor is a whopping 40-50% proof which is guaranteed to result in a sore head.
 In our opinion, the drink isn’t going to be winning any prizes for taste, it reminded us of fruity bleach, but there is no doubt it is one of the things you have to try once if you’re visiting China.